davisford/daisyworks-desktop/README.md

 --------------------------------------------
 | Introduction
 --------------------------------------------
-The DaisyWorks Desktop App is a GUI desktop application for managing / interacting with the Daisy embedded device via Bluetooth.
+The [DaisyWorks Desktop App](http://daisyworks.com/downloads.html) is a GUI desktop application for managing / interacting with the [Daisy Bluetooth 1T](http://daisyworks.com/products.html).
 The application is built using Adobe Air and Java.
 Air represents the bulk of the application and the user interface.
 Java is used because there is no way to talk to Bluetooth through the Air SDK.